justeattakeaway/JustSaying/README.md

 ## Consuming messages
 Here's how to get up & running with message consumption.
-We currently support SQS subscriptions only, but keep checking back for other methods too (http, Kinesis) (although we are kinda at the mercy of AWS here for internal HTTP delivery...)
+We currently support SQS subscriptions only, but keep checking back for other methods too (HTTP, Kinesis) (although we are kinda at the mercy of AWS here for internal HTTP delivery...)